cytosmart-bv/tomni/docs/general.rst

 General
 ================
-The general section of this documentation serves as an overview of the decisions we made while creating our computer vision techniques.
+The General section provides an overview of the key decisions and foundational principles that underpin our computer vision techniques.
-For example, topics such as the distinction between roundness and circularity and the underlying reasons for these chosen approaches.
+It offers insights into critical topics, including the distinction between roundness and circularity, along with the rationale behind our chosen approaches.
+Additionally, this section serves as a reference for the basic formats and conventions we employ in our documentation and methodologies.

 .. toctree::
    :maxdepth: 1